 It seems that more and more people are victims of bias-motivated crimes.
 The Federal Bureau of Investigation has been tracking and monitoring hate crimes since the Hate Crime Statistics Act was passed in 1990.
 Therefore, the crimes committed because of someone’s race, religion, gender identity, ethnicity, disability, or sexual orientation are all included in the FBI’s hate crime statistics.

 We should all be aware of the hate crimes that happen around us.
 The following are the latest hate crime stats that everyone should know.
 Let’s take a closer look.

 Riveting Hate Crime Statistics (Editor’s Choice)

-- Eleven transgender people were fatally injured or shot dead in 2019
+- In 2019, 11 transgender people were fatally injured or shot dead

-- In 2019, 236 offenses were listed as hate crimes against society
+- Over 230 offenses were categorized as hate crimes against society in 2020

 Since the 1990s, the Federal Bureau of Investigations has been tracking the number of hate crime incidents.
 The hate crime rate peaked in 2001, with 9,730 incidents.
 The majority of the following hate crimes were driven by religious or ethnic bias, as the FBI stats on hate crimes show.
 Let’s go into more detail below.